jimmymcmahoncoding/jimmymcmahoncoding.github.io/_posts/2023-07-02-BWM-Auto-Redeem-Investor.md

 ### PM2 (Mac OSX / Linux)
 A similar process can be followed for Mac OSX / Linux based Operating Systems, using PM2 with the cron time scheduling option.
-For more information on how to do this, please see the following link :- https://pm2.keymetrics.io/docs/usage/quick-start/.
+For more information on how to do this, visit [here](https://pm2.keymetrics.io/docs/usage/quick-start/).

 This is the process that I personally use, so I can help you set this up if you need assistance.